 It is impossible to describe a highly complex and dynamic process such as occupational health nursing simply in terms of core activities or tasks.
-Occupational Health Nurse (OHA) constantly learn new skills, adapt current practices to meet new needs, and develop new approaches to solving problems.
-Therefore, their practice is not static but is constantly improving based upon a core range of skills.
+Occupational Health Nurses (OHA) constantly learn new skills, adapt current practices to meet new needs and develop new problem-solving approaches.
+Therefore, their practice is not static but continually improves based on a core range of skills.

 Extra Update

 However, within this limitation, it is possible to describe those core areas of knowledge and competence that occupational health nurses use.
-The following list is not intended to be exhaustive but rather to indicate the wide range of competencies that occupational health nurses demonstrate in practice.
+The following list is not intended to be exhaustive but rather to indicate the wide range of competencies occupational health nurses demonstrate.

 The Clinician: